giubacc/chatterbox/README.md

 # chatterbox

+## Description

-In nutshell, `chatterbox` is a tool to define conversations with a generic rest endpoint.
+`chatterbox` is a tool to define restful conversations with a generic endpoint.
-You can write json files describing scenarios for conversations between the client (chatterbox) and a restful server.
+You can define scenarios with a json formalism describing conversations between the client (chatterbox) and the endpoint.
-In polling mode, you can drop the files into `chatterbox` working directory to see them being consumed by the tool.
+In polling mode, you can drop scenario files into a directory monitored by `chatterbox` and see them being consumed by the tool.
-Every time a new json file is placed within the working directory, `chatterbox` parses it and then generates the conversation(s) against the rest endpoint(s).
+Every time a new scenario is placed within the directory, `chatterbox` parses it and then generates the conversation(s) against the endpoint(s).
-Once the file has been processed, the file is deleted or optionally moved into `./consumed` directory.
+Once the scenario has been processed, the file is deleted or optionally moved into `${directoy}/consumed`.

+### Scripting capabilities

+`chatterbox` embeds [V8](https://v8.dev/), that is Google’s open source high-performance JavaScript and WebAssembly engine.
+This allows the user to define scenarios in a dynamic way.
+For example, the user could choose to compute the value of a certain rest-call's property as the result of a user defined JavaScript function.
+More use cases could benefit from this capability and could be evaluated in the future as the tool evolves.

 ## Build requirements